eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `project` - (Optional) - String - Project is the cloud project we should use, required on GCE.
 - `master_public_name` - (Optional) - (Computed) - String - MasterPublicName is the external DNS name for the master nodes.
 - `master_internal_name` - (Optional) - (Computed) - String - MasterInternalName is the internal DNS name for the master nodes.
-- `network_cidr` - (Optional) - (Computed) - String - NetworkCIDR is the CIDR used for the AWS VPC / GCE Network, or otherwise allocated to k8s<br />This is a real CIDR, not the internal k8s network<br />On AWS, it maps to the VPC CIDR.
-It is not required on GCE.
+- `network_cidr` - (Optional) - (Computed) - String - NetworkCIDR is the CIDR used for the AWS VPC / DO/ GCE Network, or otherwise allocated to k8s<br />This is a real CIDR, not the internal k8s network<br />On AWS, it maps to the VPC CIDR.
+It is not required on GCE.<br />On DO, it maps to the VPC CIDR.
 - `additional_network_cidrs` - (Optional) - List(String) - AdditionalNetworkCIDRs is a list of additional CIDR used for the AWS VPC<br />or otherwise allocated to k8s.
 This is a real CIDR, not the internal k8s network<br />On AWS, it maps to any additional CIDRs added to a VPC.
 - `network_id` - (Required) - String - NetworkID is an identifier of a network, if we want to reuse/share an existing network (e.g. an AWS VPC).
 - `topology` - (Required) - [topology_spec](#topology_spec) - Topology defines the type of network topology to use on the cluster - default public<br />This is heavily weighted towards AWS for the time being, but should also be agnostic enough<br />to port out to GCE later if needed.